 Don't accept homelessness as inevitable.
 Cities and communities can commit to eliminating homelessness by setting ambitious goals and targets and embracing Housing First policies.
 Such policies aim to get people out of homelessness and into housing as quickly as possible without preconditions such as sobriety programs, drug tests, or criminal reference checks.
-Cities like Helsinki, Finland, have proved this can be successful and have significantly reduced homelessness with radical reforms that included Housing First policies coupled with social support.19
+Cities like Helsinki, Finland, have proved this can be successful and have significantly reduced homelessness with radical reforms that included Housing First policies coupled with social support.

 Research published by the Urban Institute in 2021 points to success stories in Denver, Colorado.
 The Denver Supportive Housing Social Impact Bond Initiative (Denver SIB) was launched in 2014, providing supportive housing through a Housing First approach.
 Funding came from private investors through a social impact bond, along with public dollars from Medicaid and housing assistance programs.
-Innovative pay-forsuccess financing helped fund housing for hundreds of individuals experiencing chronic homelessness and frequent interaction with police, jails, and emergency rooms.
-The five-year findings show most people stayed in the supportive housing in the long term and their police interactions went down.20
+Innovative pay-forsuccess financing helped fund housing for hundreds of individuals experiencing chronic homelessness, The five-year findings show most people stayed in the supportive housing in the long term and their police interactions went down.